Young boy killed when Jeep stolen from Kenny Chesney concert at Gillette Stadium slams into family

 It happened at about 8:30 p.m. near the intersection of Route 1 and Interstate 495 in Plainville.
 State police said 42-year-old Michael Escolas of Oxford was speeding in a 2021 Jeep Grand Cherokee and slammed into the family's Nissan Altima.

 A man and woman were in the Nissan along with their four children when they were hit by the stolen Jeep.
-Impact from the crash also damaged three other cars.
+The impact from the crash also damaged three other cars.

 Massachusetts State Police troopers who were working the Kenny Chesney concert responded to the crash, along with Plainville police and seven ambulances from throughout the area.